fmoessbauer/drace/README.md

--s <sampling-rate>: from the considered instructions, 1/n are actually instrumented --freq-only       : only instrument high-traffic code fragments --excl-master     : exclude the runtime thread, useful if loader races
+-s <sampling-rate>: from the considered instructions, 1/n are actually instrumented --freq-only       : only instrument high-traffic code fragments --excl-master     : exclude the runtime thread, useful if loader races --delayed-syms    : Do not lookup symbols on each race
 ```

 *Detector Parameters:*